apache/incubator-devlake-website/docs/Configuration/GitHub.md

 #### CI/CD

-This set of configurations is used for calculating [DORA metrics](../DORA.md).
+This set of configurations is used to define 'deployments'.
+Deployments are related to measure [DORA metrics](../DORA.md).

-If you're using GitHub Action to conduct `deployments`, please select "Detect Deployment from Jobs in GitHub Action", and input the RegEx in the following fields:

-- Deployment: A GitHub Action job with a name that matches the given regEx will be considered as a deployment.
+For GitHub deployments, DevLake recognizes them as deployments by specifying a regular expression (regex) to identify the production environments among all 'GitHub environments'.

+If your deployments are not performed through GitHub deployments but rather specific workflow runs in GitHub, you have the option to convert a workflow run into a DevLake deployment.
+In this case, you need to configure two regular expressions (regex):

+- Deployment: The given regex should match the name of the GitHub workflow run or one of its jobs to be considered as a deployment.
+For example, if the workflow run used for deployment is named 'build-and-push-image', you can input (push-image).
+To make the regex case insensitive, you can include (?i) before the regex.
-- Production: A GitHub Action job with a name that matches the given regEx will be considered a job in the production environment.
+- Production: The given regex should match either the workflow run's name or its branch's name to be considered a deployment within the production environment.
+For instance:

-A GitHub workflow run has many jobs.
-Each GitHub workflow run is converted to a cicd_pipeline in the domain layer and each GitHub Action job is converted to a cicd_task in the domain layer.
+  - If the workflow run used for deployment is named 'build-to-prod', you can input (prod).
+To make the regex case insensitive, you can include (?i) before the regex.
+  - Also, many users in GitHub utilize the same workflow for both staging and prod deployments, executing it on the release branch would indicate a production deployment.

 ![github-action-run](/img/ConfigUI/github-action-run.png)
 ![github-action-job](/img/ConfigUI/github-action-job.png)

-The deployment and production regex is always applied to the records in the cicd_tasks table.

-You can also select "Not using Jobs in GitHub Action as Deployments" if you're not using GitHub action to conduct deployments.

 #### Code Review